scriptclump/open_source_question_answers/wordpress.md

 	As per google, you should add "Google Analytics code" just before the closing of "head" for better results. https://support.google.com/analytics/answer/1008080?hl=en

-	In wordpress, when we are using some theme for displaying your website. there might be textbox in admin section, to add the "Google Analytics" code for tracking purpose.(May OR may not available in your current theme)
+	In wordpress, when we are using some theme for displaying your website. there might be textbox in admin section, to add the "Google Analytics" code for tracking purpose.(May OR may not available in your current them-

 **How to get the current page name in WordPress?**